getgrav/grav-skeleton-resume-site/README.md

 * Recognitions layout with SVG ribbon
 * Hobbies & Interests layout with custom icons and descriptions
 * Foundation Icon Fonts 3 (around 283 icons included)
 * Animate.css support in layouts.
-You can animate each separate item.
+You can animate each separate element.
 * Fully responsive.
-Designed with mobile first approach
+Designed with mobile first approach.

 ## Basic Setup for a new Grav site